EdFallinOnGitHub/Portfolio/README.md

 ### ___Coming soon!___

-I worked for a while with React, and created some pretty nice components and features using them, but they were proprietary code, so I don't have copies of them to show, or even screenshots.&nbsp;  Personal projects demonstrating my skills will appear here later.
+I worked for a while with React, and created some pretty nice components and features using them, but they were proprietary code.&nbsp;  As a result, I don't have a repo of them, or even screenshots.&nbsp;  Personal projects demonstrating my React skills will appear here later.

 _[Back to top](#choose-a-technology)_